 From Jeweler to Pizzaiolo, Melt’s Abhijit Choksi is a Self Taught Success Story

-After trying out two experienced chefs at his first restaurant venture in Goa, this former jeweler turned pizzaiolo, decided to teach himself how to cook.
-Having spent a lot of time in Italy as a jeweler working with big brands, Abhijit was attracted to the artisanal creativity of pizzas.
+After trying out two experienced chefs at his first restaurant venture in Goa, this former jeweller turned pizzaiolo, decided to teach himself how to cook.
+Having spent a lot of time in Italy as a jeweller working with big brands, Abhijit was attracted to the artisanal creativity of pizzas.
 In Italy, pizza chefs are called maestros!
 And so Melt was born.

 Abhijit wanted a light pizza that is delicate and nourishing, which he achieved by using a slow proofed fermentation process for the dough and carefully sourcing ingredients such as protein-rich flour native to the rainless Kutch area.
 He feels that pizza should be like a sweet perfume, with the flavour lingering for a while.
 And that is the experience international and Indian guests have with his pizza.
 A couple from Delhi remarked that they had visited Naples and were so pleased to discover authentic Neopolitan pizza in Goa, which they have not come across elsewhere in India.

 Some of his traditional, artisanal creations include an ‘Eggy’ pizza like you get in Florence, a ‘Cinque Formaggi’ with five cheeses rather than the usual four cheese, and a Roasted Pumpkin with pine nuts, ricotta and sumak spice.
 Vegetarians can rejoice here with herbs grown literally in his garden, or sourced from nearby farms.
 Meat lovers have their choice of Jamon Serrano, Prosciutto, homemade beef meatballs and smoked salmon.